How Much Is My Life Insurance Policy Worth?

 • Creates liquidity to adapt to changing circumstances.
 Life insurance is a long-term asset.
 A policy your client purchased 25 years ago may no longer be the best match for his or her finances.
 Reselling the life insurance on the secondary market can create the liquidity necessary to shift wealth into other assets, such as a smaller insurance policy, an annuity, or traditional securities.

 As a fiduciary advisor, you don’t need to be a life settlement expert to discuss a secondary market strategy with your client.
 The Harbor Life Settlements team can support you in this conversation.
 Reach out to us and we will provide a free estimate on the value of your client’s policy in the secondary market.
 We can also answer your client’s questions and concerns.
-Once the client is ready to move forward, we’d underwrite the policy and work through our premier partner-broker to secure the highest sale price possible.
+Once the client is ready to move forward, we’d underwrite the policy and work to secure a fast, fair sale price for the policy.

 Find out how much your policy is worth.